apache/zeppelin/docs/interpreter/spark.md

 </center>

 ### Set master in Interpreter menu
-After starting Zeppelin, go to **Interpreter** menu and edit **master** property in your Spark interpreter setting.
+After starting Zeppelin, go to **Interpreter** menu and edit **spark.master** property in your Spark interpreter setting.
 The value may vary depending on your Spark cluster deployment type.

 For example,